josemagnor/trees-java/README.md

 ## Contributors

 - Jose Magno
-- Mayank Jaiswal

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [licence](https://opensource.org/license/mit)  file for details.